rayyan35p/tp/docs/UserGuide.md

 **:no_entry: Danger**<br>

 * This action is irreversible.
-* Please ensure that you are certain that you want to all entries before proceeding.
+* Please ensure that you are certain that you want to delete all existing employees, projects and tasks before proceeding.

 </div>